jijihohococo/ichi-orm/README.md

 ```

-The default file folder is "app/Models".
-So after making command, the model you created will be in the this default file folder.
-If you want to change the default folder path, you can change it in your "ichi" file.
+The default model directory is "app/Models".
+After running the command, the model you created will be placed in this directory.
+If you want to change the default directory, you can change it in your "ichi" file.

 ```php